ZakariaElkhadir/CineSafe/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 ## License
-This project is proprietary software.
-Unauthorized copying, modification, distribution, or use of this code, in part or in full, is strictly prohibited without explicit permission from the owner.
+This project is proprietary software licensed under the CineSafe License.
+See the [LICENSE](./LICENSE) file for more details.

 ## Getting Started